Januson/of-dice-and-men/README.md

 ## Read it online
 The rules are currently hosted on Github Pages.
 You can [read it here].
+Only Czech version is available at the moment.

 [read it here]: https://januson.github.io/of-dice-and-men